 Tacoma Rainiers Game Notes: vs. Reno (6:05 PT)

-BLING, BLING: Tacoma's 2023 home schedule commences with a matchup of the two most recent Pacific Coast League Champions.
-In 2021, the Rainiers were crowned champs via best regular season record, with the playoffs cancelled due to a delayed start to the season (May 4, COVID-19 pandemic).
-Last year, Reno won the West Division and defeated El Paso 6-2 for the league title (one-game playoff), before falling 10-6 to Durham (International League) in the Triple-A National Championship Game (both games at Las Vegas).

-"RUN" IT BACK: A season ago, Tacoma led all of Triple-A Baseball in stolen bases (by 13), with a franchise record 205.
-Through the first three games of this campaign, the Rainiers lead the Pacific Coast League once again with eight swipes, twice as many as second place OKC.
-Jose Caballero (3), Delino DeShields (2), Zach DeLoach, Mason McCoy and Evan White have the early pilfers.
-Tacoma's been caught twice.
+I GOT FIVE ON IT: Yesterday afternoon and night was this season's first organization-wide sweep for the Seattle Mariners and their MiLB affiliates (5-0).
+Following the M's 5-3 win at Cleveland to spoil the Guardians home opener, Double-A Arkansas was rained out at Corpus Christi (HOU) after winning their season opener on Thursday, but Tacoma picked up the slack by sweeping their doubleheader vs. Reno (AZ).

+High-A Everett defeated Eugene (SFG) 4-3 in their season-opener, on a walk-off base hit by outfielder...Walking Cabrera who was an MiLB Rule 5 selection from Colorado prior to the 2022 season.
+Class A Modesto scored 5x in the 9th to defeat Stockton 12-8, improving to 2-0.

-R SPECIAL SAUCE: With 1.2 perfect IP of relief on Saturday at OKC (1 K), lefty reliever and local product Tayler Saucedo has now pitched for both Tacoma Community College and the Tacoma Rainiers.
+R SPECIAL SAUCE: With 3.2 IP of scoreless work so far (3 G, 1 H, 1 BB, 3 K), lefty reliever and local product Tayler Saucedo has now pitched for both Tacoma Community College and the Tacoma Rainiers.
 Saucedo spent his freshman season at TCC (2013), a Maple Valley native and graduate of Tahoma High School.
-He had 33 MLB appearances with Toronto in 2021 and '22.
+He was credited with his first hold of the season in game one on Friday, in Tacoma's 7-4 walk-off win over Reno.
+Saucedo appeared in 33 MLB games (all in relief) with Toronto in 2021 and 2022.

-SEA US RISE: On the respective second and third day of each club's season Saturday, left-handed reliever Gabe Speier was recalled and became the first Tacoma to Seattle promotion of 2023.
-Last season, 29 players were moved to the Mariners from the Rainiers in some fashion, beginning with RHP Matt Koch on April 13, and ending with catcher Brian O'Keefe on Sept.
-30. Speier has not yet pitched for Tacoma.

 • Discuss this story on the Pacific Coast League message board...